 Once you go through the steps above, you’ll be well on your way to setting up your sports club.
 Incorporating your sports club will ensure that you are protected from liability of the actions of the sports club.

 LawPath has access to highly qualified sports lawyers.
-Contact a LawPath consultant on 1800LAWPATH to learn more about customising legal documents, obtaining a fixed-fee quote from one our network of 600+ expert lawyers or any other legal needs.
+Contact a LawPath consultant on 1800LAWPATH to learn more about customising legal documents, obtaining a fixed-fee quote from our largest online network of expert lawyers or any other legal needs.